You fat lard, let us eat cake.

 You know what else he said?
 “There is nothing wrong with a traffic law which says you have to stop for a red light.
 But… when a man is bleeding to death, the ambulance goes through those red lights at top speed.. . .
 There is a fire raging now for the Negroes and the poor of this society. . .”
 And he called for “massive civil disobedience. . . at least as forceful as an ambulance with its siren on full.”

-Yeah, he asked for it.
+Basically, he asked for it.

 You know what “law and order” looked like in MLK’s day?
 It looked like those black and white movie clips we watch now in disbelief and discomfort and emotionally distance ourselves from by thinking those were the olden days.
-It looked like those Black bodies we now collectively accept as brave and valiant getting knocked off thier feet by water cannons and attacked by German shepards.
+It looked like those Black bodies we now collectively accept as brave and valiant getting knocked off their feet by water cannons and attacked by German Shepards.
 Order without justice still looks like tanks and tear gas.

-We have a law and order president now who does not beleive in systematic racism, and cannot utter one word about criminal justice reform, except to say that there is [implied “Black on Black” as if that’s a thing] “carnage” in Black America’s streets.
+We have a law and order president now who does not believe in systematic racism, and cannot utter one word about criminal justice reform, except to say that there is [implied “Black on Black” as if that’s a thing] “carnage” in Black America’s streets.
 And he will restore order.